 We go to the annex next door to check out the youth club.

 The kids are playing records.
 They seem to have discovered salsa, much to my pleasure.
-The ethnic mix is an accurate reflection of all Miami, a third white, black and latin.
+The ethnic mix is a more accurate reflection of all Miami, a third white, black and latin.
 The white kids run over to greet us, as they are the old timers here, at 13 and 14.
 Everyone seems comfortable, but I can see Clyde’s point, as each ethnicity has their own fashion sense.

 The kids want stories about our ’tour.’
 We have just started telling them about the walk-in church at Daytona Beach when Clyde leads the boys in, decked out in all ‘urban’ wear.
 The Annex kids respond instantly to white boys in streetwear.
 The girls get right in the faces, feeling and adjusting the fabrics.
 John, especially, looks embarrassed.
 Not that I was looking but the bulk of the clothes hides any obvious pubescent arousal.
 It seems to be one of the strong points of the designs.
 Clyde has fitted the boys in over-sized outfits.
 They hang loosely and make the models look younger than they are.
 It reminds me that at their age I was growing out of clothes quickly.
 Mom always bought 2 sizes up.
 The too small, tight-fitting disco clothes are being supplanted by the street-tough look of the city.
 It is a smart move to use white bread models to sell the urban look to white kids.
 I let the Out-Crowd boys revel in the girl attention and walk back to the store.